mmazzanti/PMT-counter/README.md

 ## 1. PCB Board

-The board is based on a ECL 8-Bit Synchronous Binary Counter [MC100EP016A](https://www.onsemi.com/products/timing-logic-memory/clock-data-distribution/arithmetic-functions/mc100ep016a) with an operating frequency $\ge 1.3\,\rm{GHz}$.
+The board is based on a ECL 8-Bit Synchronous Binary Counter [MC100EP016A](https://www.onsemi.com/products/timing-logic-memory/clock-data-distribution/arithmetic-functions/mc100ep016a) with an operating frequency $\ge$ 1.3 GHz.
 Counts from the binary counter are translated to LVTTL and latched on [sn74lvc574a](https://www.ti.com/lit/ds/symlink/sn74lvc574a.pdf) octal edge-triggered flip-flop.
 Flip-flop counts are read by a (incredibly powerful) microcontroller [Raspberry Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/).
 I cannot state enough how versatile and powerful is the Pico, 8 state machines, 26xGPIO, DMA, 3xADCs, etc... all that with a price of 4€ 😮.